 There are also removable plastic braces that attach to both the upper and lower teeth, designed to work together to provide the desired dental outcome.
 These are becoming more popular, especially amongst adult patients.

 In the past orthodontic treatment was mostly associated with children, however, as the branch of specialised dentistry has progressed more treatment options for adults is now available.
-Orthodontics are used to help adults needing tooth realignment not only where it occurs naturally but also after accidents where teeth may have been moved within the jaw.
+Orthodontics is used to help adults needing tooth realignment not only where it occurs naturally but also after accidents where teeth may have been moved within the jaw.

-Teeth also move and migrate because of aging and this is mostly visible along the bottom row.
+Teeth also move and migrate because of ageing and this is most visible along the bottom row.

 Children are treated from around the age of twelve once most or all their adult teeth have emerged.
 Dental alignment problems that children face can be as a result of a number of issues.
 For some children, habitual thumb sucking or the use of dummies, where pressure was applied from behind the teeth is a common cause.